Pseudo-isotopies and diffeomorphisms of 4-manifolds: The Wh1(pi1(X);Z2xpi2(X) invariant Theta

 To calculate $\sigma_C$ we claim the following. \begin{proposition} The element $\sigma_C\in\pi_2(X)$ can be represented by the 2-sphere $U\cup W$ joined to the basepoint $\ast$ by the basepoint arc for $A$, $\gamma_A$. \end{proposition}

 To describe $s_C$ we must work a little harder.
 Consider the bundle $\nu(B,V)|\beta$.
-For either disk $U$ and $W$ we have 1-dimensional sub-bundles $c_U, c_W$ of this bundle by taking the intersection with the normal bundle for the disk,
+For either disc $U$ and $W$ we have 1-dimensional sub-bundles $c_U, c_W$ of this bundle by taking the intersection with the normal bundle for the disc,

 We arrange that the 1-bundles agree on $\nu(B,V)|_{\partial\beta}=\nu(\{p,q\}, A)=\{p,q\}\times D^2\subset A$.
 Note that both $U$ and $W$ have Whitney arc $\alpha$ in $A$ and so $c_U|_{p}$ and $c_W|_{p}$ are normal to $\alpha$ in $\nu(B, V)|_p = \nu(p,A) = p\times \mathring{D}^2$.
 Since in $\nu(p,A)$ there is only one choice of 1-bundle which is normal to $\alpha\subset \nu(p,A)= p\times \mathring{D}^2$ (up to isotopy), we can arrange that $c_U|_{p}=c_W|_{p}$.
 Similarly we can arrange that $c_U|_{q}=c_W|_{q}$.
 Arbitrarily we pick an orientation for these bundles to obtain two sections $c_W$ and $c_U$ of $\nu(B,V)|_{\beta}= S^2\times \mathring{D}^2$ which agree on $\nu(B,V)|_{\partial\beta}$.